Nick Maton Player Props: Tigers vs. Twins

-On Sunday, Nick Maton (.138 batting average in his past 10 games, with a double, four walks and three RBI) and the Detroit Tigers face the Minnesota Twins, whose starting pitcher will be Louie Varland.
-First pitch is at 2:10 PM ET.
+On Friday, Nick Maton (.103 batting average in his past 10 games, with a double, five walks and an RBI) and the Detroit Tigers play the Minnesota Twins, whose starting pitcher will be Kenta Maeda.
+First pitch is at 6:40 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Twins.
+He had a one-hit performance in his previous game (1-for-3) against the Royals.

 Nick Maton Game Info & Props vs. the Twins